-Individual Level Models
+3.1 Individual Level Models

 Within the CEMSELTS model, all individuals under five years of age are assumed to not go to school (although they may go to child care facilities, such activities are modeled in CEMDAP).

-All individuals between 5 and 12 years of age are assumed to pursue education using a rulebased assignment to grades kindergarten through seven, based on age of the child.
+All individuals between 5 and 12 years of age are assumed to pursue education using a rule-based assignment to grades kindergarten through seven, based on age of the child.
 A rule-based probability model, constructed using look-up tables of school drop-out rates, may be used to determine the education level of individuals between 13 and 18 years of age based on such attributes as age, gender, and race.
 Another rule-based probability model, similarly constructed using look-up tables of educational achievement, is used within CEMSELTS to determine the education status of each individual 18 years of age or over.

 Following the modeling of educational status, the school and college location of all individuals who are students are simulated.
 At this time, for simplicity, a simple rule-based school location model is used for individuals under the age of 18.
 All individuals under the age of 18 are assumed to go to school to the closest zone with a school.
 While it is true that many students attend schools that are not within their neighborhood or assigned school district, it is difficult to model school location choice in the absence of attributes about the various schools in the region.
 If such data were available, then a robust school location choice model could have been estimated.
-For those 18 years of age or over, a multinomial logit model of college location choice is estimated and deployed in CEMSELTS.
+For those 18 years or age or over, a multinomial logit model of college location choice is estimated and deployed in CEMSELTS.
 All of the zones with colleges and universities constitute the choice set for the college location model.

 A binary logit model is used to determine whether an individual is participating in the labor force.
 This model is estimated and applied for all individuals aged 16 years and over.
 The occupation industry is determined using a classic multinomial logit model with the following six alternatives - construction and manufacturing, trade and transportation, professional business, government, retail, and other.
 The work location of all workers is determined using a multinomial logit model.
 The universe of zones in the study region forms the choice set for this model.
-Several zonal characteristics and interaction variables that account for observed heterogeneity among individuals (due to demographic attributes, such as age and gender) are included in the work location model specification.
-Finally, two additional work characteristics weekly work duration and work flexibility - are modeled.
+Several zonal characteristics including population, fraction of retail employment, fraction of service employment, level of service variables including travel time and travel cost, and accessibility measures capturing the number of employees (in 15 different industry types) that can be reached within different travel time windows from any given zone are included as explanatory variables in the work location model.
+In addition, several interaction variables that account for observed heterogeneity among individuals (due to demographic attributes, such as age and gender) are included in the work location model specification.

+Finally, two additional work characteristics - weekly work duration and work flexibility - are modeled.
 While weekly time expenditure for work may be modeled as a continuous duration variable, CEMSELTS models weekly work duration using a multinomial logit model with a view to determine whether an individual works part-time, full-time, or over-time.
 The three alternatives are defined as working less than 35 hours per week, between 35 and 45 hours per week, and over 45 hours per week.
 Work flexibility is characterized as an ordinal variable with four levels - none, low, medium, and high degrees of flexibility (as specified by respondents to travel surveys that include such information).

-Household Models
+3.2 Household Models